upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 Devices whose BSK public key can be obtained in an out-of-band fashion and provisioned on the network can perform a TLS-based EAP exchange, for instance Tunnel Extensible Authentication Protocol (TEAP) {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping mechanisms defined in {{bootstrapping-in-tls-13}}.
 This network connectivity can then be used to perform an enrollment protocol (such as provided by {{?RFC7170}}) to obtain a credential for subsequent network connectivity and certificate lifecycle maintenance.

+## Supported EAP Methods

+This document defines a boostrapping mechanism that results in a certificate being provisioned on a device that can be used for subsequent network access.
+Therefore, an EAP method that supports provisioning of a certificate on a device is required.
+The only EAP method that currently supports provisioning of a certificate on a device is TEAP, therefore this document assumes that TEAP is the only suported EAP method.
+Section {{using-tls-bootstrapping-in-eap}} describes how TLS-POK is used with TEAP, including defining a suitable NAI.

+If future EAP methods are defined that support certificate provisioning, then TLS-POK could potentially be used with those methods.
+Defining how this would work is out of scope of this document.

 # Bootstrap Key

 The mechanism for on-boarding of devices defined in this document relies on an elliptic curve (EC) bootstrap key (BSK).
 This BSK MUST be from a cryptosystem suitable for doing ECDSA.
 A bootstrapping client device has an associated EC BSK.
 The BSK may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
 The BSK public key MUST be encoded as the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{!RFC5280}}.
 If the BSK public key can be shared in a trustworthy manner with a TLS server, a form of "entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.